 As a bonus, the mod can be used in Adventure Maps, Survival Mode, and multiplayer servers (instead of using previous /home and /warp commands).
 If you’re feeling extra chill, you can even add an option to the inventory tab that allows you to teleport around at will!

 The JourneyMap is an incredibly useful Minecraft mod for many reasons.
 Firstly, the mod comes packaged with both a mini and world map, taking out the requirement for multiple downloads.
 You’ll also be able to channel your inner cartographer, as it lets you mark things down on your map that can also be seen in-world with beacons, should you need to return there.

-As you explore through your world, the mod will mark out the map for you as you traverse around and explore the biomes.
+As you explore your world, the mod will mark out the map for you as you traverse through biomes.
 Pressing the J button in-game provides you with a lot of information, too!
 From viewing those marked waypoints and turning their visibility on or off, you can also change the color of these waypoints and name them, too!

 Other features included are:

 - Teleportation (with cheats enabled).

 - Topographic data, allowing you to see the elevation of your world.
 These can be fine-tuned and customized to your liking, also.

 - Optional maps in your browser, and/or IOS and Android devices.